Can You Use Tissue Paper to Roll a Joint?

 Other Substitutes for Smoking Papers

 Just because you don’t have rolling papers or tissue paper on hand doesn’t mean you can’t smoke.
-Here are a couple of other quick substitutes that work just as well:
+It’s 2022!
+Here are a couple of other quick substitutes that work just as well to roll a joint:

 If you or a friend has a couple of pieces of gum in your pocket, this can also act as a substitute for rolling papers.
 However, you want to make sure that you rub the foil part off the back of these wrappers (since tin foil isn’t great to inhale).
 You can usually do this with a coin, and as long as you’re gentle, it shouldn’t ruin the other side of the paper.

 Tracing paper may actually be a better substitute than tissue paper since it’s usually undyed.
-If you’ve got any lying around, you’re in luck.
+If you’ve got any lying around, you’re in luck to roll a joint.

 Looking to hide the smell of weed now?
 Check this out.